fleschutz/PowerShell/Docs/cd-downloads.md

-## cd-downloads.ps1 - Change the working directory to the user's downloads folder
+## cd-downloads.ps1 - Sets the working directory to the user's downloads folder

-cd-downloads.ps1
+This script changes the working directory to the user's downloads folder.

 ## Parameters
 ```powershell